SaranyaPandiaraj/D3-Challenge/README.md

 		  <li>Smoking rate is higher in the age group of 36-42 years old.
 Smoking Rate is higher when the Household Income is less.
 West Virginia & Kentucky State Tops in Smoking Rate of about 26%.</li>
 		  <li>Obesity rate is higher in the age group of 36-48 years old.
 Obesity Rate is higher when the Household Income is less.
 Arkansas, West Virginia & Mississippi State Tops in Obesity Rate of about 35%. </li>
 		  </ul>

+### For Displaying the D3 Visualization

+Run python -m http.server in the Terminal and this will host the page at `localhost:8000` in your web browser.